RichardHowells/PYTHONF-Challenges/README.md

 # Day 1
 # Calculating Pay

-Jemima take a job making widgets.
+Jemima takes a job making widgets.
 She is paid 50p for each widget she makes.

 Write a program to calculate her pay for making 30 widgets, 40 widgets and 50 widgets.